 Most of the founders I meet care deeply about the change they want to create.
 But many are starting to realise that good intentions alone won’t carry that change very far.
+Because the hard truth is:

-They fail because the economics were never designed to carry that purpose over time
+Business don’t fail for lack of purpose.
+They fail because the economics were never designed to carry that purpose over time.

-It surfaces in practice.
-I left a career in investment banking to build businesses of my own, including a fashion brand in Paris (that I later sold).
-Built from scratch in an industry of high standards, tight margins, and fast feedback.
+I left a career in investment banking to build businesses of my own, including a fashion brand in Paris, which I eventually exited.
+Built from scratch in an industry where standards are exceptionally high, mistakes carry immediate financial consequences, and global competition leaves little margin for error, that experience made one thing crystal clear:

 Those lessons carried into everything that followed: international climate projects, a circular fashion business toolkit commissioned by a European institution, and more than a decade teaching finance to non-finance founders.
-Again and again, I saw the same pattern: founders don’t need more expertise:
+Again and again, I saw the same pattern:

 A pattern emerged.